SuhZhang/DeMatchPlus/README.md

 ### Test pretrained model

 We provide the model trained on YFCC100M and SUN3D.
-Run the test script to get similar results in our paper (the generated putative matches can be downloaded from [here](https://drive.google.com/drive/folders/1utkm7K1w9vy02HVzQ6PFf3k5OXUDkHdf?usp=drive_link)).
+Run the test script to get results (the generated putative matches can be downloaded from [here](https://drive.google.com/drive/folders/1utkm7K1w9vy02HVzQ6PFf3k5OXUDkHdf?usp=drive_link)).

 ```bash
 cd ./test